amd/aocl-data-analytics/doc/nonlinear_models/nldf_intro.rst

 **********************

-The topic of nonlinear data fitting encompasses a range of commonly used statistical models and fitting algorithms, including Nonlinear Least-Squares and its variations.
+The topic of nonlinear data fitting encompasses a range of commonly used statistical models and fitting algorithms, including nonlinear least-squares and its variations.

 The general form of a nonlinear least-squares fitting problem is as follows: